openhab/openhabian/docs/openhabian.md

 -   [Download the latest "openHABian" SD card image file](https://github.com/openhab/openhabian/releases) (Note: the file is *xz* compressed)
 -   Write the image to your SD card (e.g. with [Etcher](https://www.balena.io/etcher/) or official [Raspberry Pi Imager](https://www.raspberrypi.org/software/), both able to directly work with *xz* files
 -   Insert the SD card into your Raspberry Pi, connect Ethernet ([WiFi also supported](#wifi-based-setup-notes)) and power on.
--   Wait approximately **15-45 minutes** for openHABian to do its magic. <br>(You can check the progress in your web-browser [here](http://openhabiandevice).)
+-   Wait approximately **15-45 minutes** for openHABian to do its magic. <br>(You can check the progress in your web-browser [here](http://openhabian).)
 -   Enjoy!

--   The device will be accessible by its IP or via the local DNS name `openhabiandevice` (or whatever you changed 'hostname' in `openhabian.conf` to)
+-   The device will be accessible by its IP or via the local DNS name `openhabian` (or whatever you changed 'hostname' in `openhabian.conf` to)
--   Connect to the openHAB UI at [http://openhabiandevice:8080](http://openhabiandevice:8080)
+-   Connect to the openHAB UI at [http://openhabian:8080](http://openhabian:8080)
 -   [Connect to the Samba network shares](https://www.openhab.org/docs/installation/linux.html#mounting-locally) with username `openhabian` and password `openhabian`
--   Connect to the openHAB Log Viewer (frontail): [http://openhabiandevice:9001](http://openhabiandevice:9001)
+-   Connect to the openHAB Log Viewer (frontail): [http://openhabian:9001](http://openhabian:9001)
 -   If you encounter any setup problem, [please continue here](#successful)

 You can stop reading now, openHABian has installed and configured your openHAB system and you can start to use it right away.